hgq719/docs/LivechatAPIForPartner.md

 #### Response
   - `result ` -the result of operating

+## Auto Allocation
+You need `Manage Settings` permission to config auto allocation.
+  + `GET /api/v1/livechat/autoAllocation` -Get settings of auto allocation.
+  + `PUT /api/v1/livechat/autoAllocation`  -Update settings of auto allocation.

+### Get settings of auto allocation.
+#### End Point
+  `GET /api/v1/livechat/autoAllocation`

+#### Parameters
+  No parameters

+#### Response
+  - `id ` -id of the auto allocation.
+  - `isEnable` -whether the auto allocation is enable or not.
+  - `isEnableDepartment` - whether department is enable or not.
+  - `allocationStratege` - stratege of chat allocation,including `load banlancing` 、`round robin` and `capability weighted`, available when the `isEnableDepartment` is `false`.
+  - `isLastChattedPreferred` -whether last-chatted agent is prefer or not, available when the `isEnableDepartment` is `false`.
+  - `isEnableAllocateWhenAudioVideo` -whether auto allocate chats to agents who are having audio or video chats is enable or not.

+### Update settings of auto allocation.
+#### End Point
+  `PUT /api/v1/livechat/autoAllocation`

+#### Parameters
+optional:
+  - `allocationStratege` - stratege of chat allocation,including `load banlancing` 、`round robin` and `capability weighted`, available when the `isEnableDepartment` is `false`.
+  - `isLastChattedPreferred` -whether last-chatted agent is prefer or not, available when the `isEnableDepartment` is `false`.
+  - `isEnableAllocateWhenAudioVideo` -whether auto allocate chats to agents who are having audio or video chats is enable or not.

+#### Response
+  - `id ` -id of the auto allocation.
+  - `isEnable` -whether the auto allocation is enable or not.
+  - `isEnableDepartment` - whether department is enable or not.
+  - `allocationStratege` - stratege of chat allocation,including `load banlancing` 、`round robin` and `capability weighted`, available when the `isEnableDepartment` is `false`.
+  - `isLastChattedPreferred` -whether last-chatted agent is prefer or not, available when the `isEnableDepartment` is `false`.
+  - `isEnableAllocateWhenAudioVideo` -whether auto allocate chats to agents who are having audio or video chats is enable or not.

 ## Custom Away Status
   You need `Manage Settings` permission to manage custom away status.